Volkstrauertag ~ German Remembrance Day Ceremony

 You are invited to join us for coffee, cake and social.
 The location for this year's Kaffeeklatsch will be hosted by

-Transylvania Club
+The Transylvania Club

 Volkstauertag - Remembrance Day